Clause 6 panel's recommendations far from legal reality, cannot be implemented: Himanta | Politics

 ''The recommendations given by the committee are farfrom the reality of this land....
 How can we implement them?said Sarma, also the convenor of the North East DemocraticAlliance (NEDA), the regional arm of the NDA.

-The recommendations go against many Supreme Courtjudgements, he said at the launch of his book comprising 25 ofhis speeches.
+The recommendations go against many Supreme Courtjudgements, he said at the launch of his book, ''Eta SaponarPom Khedi (Chasing a dream)'', comprising 25 of his speeches.

+The apex court had ordered that reservations cannotexceed 50 per cent, but the panel's report suggested more thanthat, he added.

+''Why did the committee not consider Supreme Courtjudgements?
+I think those were not recommendations, but their(panel's) expectations only,'' the BJP leader said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)